History of AEK Athens F.C.: 2020–21 season

-The season started for the first time in three years with the same coach at bench.
-Among the summer transfers, the buying of Damian Szymański and the signings of Ionuț Nedelcearu, Yevhen Shakhov, Levi García, Muamer Tanković and Karim Ansarifard stood out.
-On the other hand, Vasilis Barkas, Marios Oikonomou, Niklas Hult, Daniele Verde and Victor Klonaridis departed, while the permanent stay of Ognjen Vranješ and Sergio Araujo once again did not occur.
+The season started for the first time in three years with the same manager in charge.
+Among the summer transfers, the permanent signing of Damian Szymański and the signings of Ionuț Nedelcearu, Yevhen Shakhov, Levi García, Muamer Tanković and Karim Ansarifard.
+On the other hand, Vasilis Barkas, Marios Oikonomou, Niklas Hult, Daniele Verde and Victor Klonaridis departed, while Ognjen Vranješ and Sergio Araujo once again did not remain permanently at the club.
 It was also the season that followed the interruption due to the COVID-19 pandemic, which resulted in no actual pre-season preparation during summer, while all of the matches were played in front of empty stands.

 The draw for the third qualifying round of the Europa League brought AEK against St. Gallen.
-Due to a busy schedule and the consequences of the pandemic, that the matches of the qualifying and play-off rounds were single-legged.
-Thus, at Kybunpark, AEK prevailed by 0–1 and were qualified in the play-off round, where they faced Wolfsburg at the Olympic Stadium and won by 2–1 with a comeback, earning a place at the group stage.
-There, they were placed alongside Braga, Leicester City and Zorya Luhansk, where European course ended poorly, as they finished last with only 1 win.
+Due to a busy schedule and the consequences of the pandemic, the qualifying and play-off rounds were played as single-leg ties.
+Thus, at Kybunpark, AEK prevailed 1–0 and qualified in the play-off round, where they faced Wolfsburg at the Olympic Stadium and won by 2–1 with a comeback, earning a place at the group stage.
+There, they were drawn alongside Braga, Leicester City and Zorya Luhansk, where their European campaign ended poorly, as they finished last with only 1 win.

 AEK were going well in the league, but the team's performance decreased after five players were diagnosed with COVID-19.
-After a series of poor performances brought the termination of Carrera's contract.
+A series of poor performances led to the termination of Carrera's contract.
+The Italian was replaced with Manolo Jiménez in his fourth spell at AEK.
+During the winter transfer period, Livaja departed, after his mutual contract termination.
+Initially, the Spaniard seemed to improve the team's performances, but yet again the team collapsed.